shadowbq/powerline-inject/README.md

 4. You may need to reload powerline with `powerline-daemon --replace` to load the new settings.
 That's it!

-5. (Optional) By default powerline-inject will render the kubernetes context if the environment variable `RENDER_POWERLINE_KUBERNETES` is either set to `YES` or is not set at all.
-Rather than setting this variable manually, you can create a simple `kshow` function by placing the following in your `~/.bash_profile`:
+5. (Optional) By default powerline-inject will render the environment variable if `RENDER_POWERLINE_INJECTS` is either set to `YES` or is not set at all.
+Rather than setting this variable manually, you can create a simple `powerline-inject-toggle` function by placing the following in your `~/.bash_profile`:

 ```bash
 function powerline-inject-toggle() {